aprs434/aprs434.github.io/README.md

 ### I-Gate Firmware
 See: <https://github.com/aprs434/lora.igate>

 > Currently, the APRS&nbsp;434 tracker is still compatible with the i-gate developed by Peter Buchegger, OE5BPA.
-However, this will soon change as more LoRa frame compression is added.
+However, this will soon change as more LoRa frame compression and reservation ALOHA is added.
->
-> We feel confident that trackers with the proposed APRS&nbsp;434 compressed LoRa frame will eventually become dominant because of the longer range merit.
-To smooth out the transition, we are developing an **i‑gate capable of understanding both formats;** i.e. compressed APRS&nbsp;434&nbsp;and longer, legacy OE5BPA.
 >
 > It is strongly advised to install [**the accompanying APRS&nbsp;434 i-gate**](https://github.com/aprs434/lora.igate) as new releases will be automatically pulled over‑the‑air (OTA) via WiFi.